 - Elect your FSA contribution during Open Enrollment.
 You must make an election every year, because your contribution amount does not roll over from year to year.

-- Set up your Dependent Care FSA account using the WageWorks Secure web portal or the WageWorks mobile app.
-You can use either to manage your account and submit receipts.
+- Access your Dependent Care FSA account using the Optum Financial website or the Optum Financial app.
+You can use either to manage your account and submit claims and receipts.

 - Choose to be reimbursed for payments you make to your care providers, or choose to pay providers directly from your FSA.